Studio Retail Group: Studio Pay

 Studio Pay is a buy now, pay later service allowing customers to spread the cost of their purchase over varied payment terms.
-The service and credit is provided by Frasers Group Financial Services Limited a part of the Frasers Group.
+The service and credit is provided by Frasers Group Financial Services Limited, a part of Frasers Group.
+Studio Pay was later retired, being folded into Frasers Plus.

 Studio Pay can be used with retailers such as Sports Direct, House of Fraser, USC, Flannels.

 Leadership

 In 2020, Studio Retail Group PLC nominated Paul Kendrick as the CEO of the Group.
 He took over from the previous CEO, Phil Maudsley, when he retired in March 2021.

 Kendrick joined the company as Studio Retail's commercial and deputy managing director in May 2016 before being promoted to managing director in April 2017.
 In December 2019, he was appointed to the company's board of directors.